 Support

-Cloud services also offer the unique benefit of having added support on standby.
+Cloud services for small businesses also offer the unique benefit of having added support on standby.
 Because the technology itself does not live at your place of business, the maintenance and support do not fall to your IT staff.
 Instead, if there is an issue with a cloud-based tool, all you usually have to do is report it to the service provider’s technical support and they will take it from there.

 That is a huge advantage to small businesses who do not like the idea of purchasing, maintaining, and fixing servers for systems like phones, file storage, web hosting, or anything else.